alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 ## Team management

-If you are using Material for MkDocs Insiders as an Individual and do not work with a team, [forking] the private repository is not necessary.
-However, when working with a team, that would like to use the Material for MkDocs Insiders features with you, it is – at this moment – not possible to share your collaborator status with other accounts.
+If you are using Material for MkDocs Insiders as an [Individual] and do not work with a team, [forking] the private repository is not necessary.
+However, when working with a team that would like to use the Material for MkDocs Insiders features with you, it is – at this moment – not possible to share your collaborator status with other accounts.
 In order to work in a team, the personal or bot account holding collaborator access can [fork], [clone], or